 The Mystery/Controversy: The controversy, which has been around for at least 70 years, is this: How does one best control airspeed and glideslope on the approach?
-The approach in question was originally an ILS, though today LPV approaches have a glideslope (technically a “glidepath”) as well.
+The instrument approach in question was originally an ILS, though today LPV approaches have a glideslope (technically a “glidepath”) as well.
 In the seminal aviation how-to book “Stick and Rudder,” written in 1944 by Wolfgang Langewiesche, the author says it’s the counter-intuitive way, pitch for airspeed and power for glideslope.
 And since then (if not before), this method has had its passionate adherents.

 Subscribe to Plane & Pilot Magazine for plane reviews, pilot stories, and more!